-“You had a lot of people at the end of 2020 beginning of 2021 looking to buy a home and then the housing market really shot up — turned a lot of people away,” Brian Carberry, senior managing editor of Apartmentguide.com, told CBS News.
+“You had a lot of people at the end of 2020 beginning of 2021 looking to buy a home and then the housing market really shot up — turned a lot of people away from buying a home towards renting,” Brian Carberry, senior managing editor of Apartmentguide.com, told CBS News.

 In better news for Americans looking for a place to live, rents have remained relatively flat this year.